Chapter 5

 Peeled away a leaf for a smell and said, “Wenya.
 Greasy and smoky, but should be good.”

 Grateful, Yathi took the parcel and unwrapped the leaves to find the jerked meat.
-Gave a smell, which seemed satisfactory and tried a bite.

-“You have to stop eating,” she scolded.
+“Aunt Shona said you have to stop eating that,” she scolded.

-Her hair was wrapped in a narrow plume with feathers as decoration, the plume bouncing off her full back sack, the feathers fluttering as she walked.
+Her hair was wrapped in a narrow plume with feathers as decoration, the plume bouncing off her full back sack, feathers fluttering as she walked.

-“Not palm fruit,” Yathi said, and dangled the strip of the jerked meat so she could see.
-“Smoked wenya.”
+Dangled the strip of pale and stringy jerked meat so she could see and added, “Smoked wenya.”

 “I know.
 I do not like it either.”